Brevard County, Florida: Public safety

 The County elects a sheriff, directly responsible to the courts but also to the state for the enforcement of state laws.
 Police chiefs, appointed by their cities or towns, perform the same function locally.

 Most municipalities are located on at least one waterway.
 This has resulted in the county and seven cities having a boat or access to one to aid boaters, or to enforce the law in the water in their jurisdiction.

+Since the founding of the Brevard County Sheriff's Office, 7 officers have been killed in the line of duty.

 The county jail is a 1976 facility which rapidly became overcrowded.
 Voters rejected expanding the jail on four occasions.
 The sheriff solved the problem by the construction of a large but less expensive "hardened tent" to house non-violent offenders.
 Crowding reached its peak in 2007 at 1,988 inmates, 300 over capacity.
 The budget for the facility was $42 million in 2010.
 There were 1,585 residents.
 Costs for feeding and housing was $72 per inmate daily.
 There were 475 staff members.